 The construction of the Richard S. Perkin Observatory began in 2015 and was completed in 2016.
 It is a 38' x 24' structure with classroom space and a 17" Corrected Dall-Kirkham Astrograph Telescope (CDK) from PlaneWave Instruments.

 When completed, the observatory allowed the addition of PHYS 225: Observational Astronomy to the curriculum.

 Several photos of its construction can be seen to the left.

 Students Garth Burke ’17, Audrey English ’17, Sarah Pullman ’18 and J.P.
 White ’17, working with Art and Architecture professor Gabriella D’Angelo designed the landscaping around the observatory.

 With Prof. Hebb and the Richard S. Perkin Observatory, more opportunities have opened up for students interested in astronomy.

 In 2014, Michelle Gomez '16 interned at the Space Telescope Science Institute in Baltimore Maryland.
 In 2018, students doing a winter break program in La Serena, Chile led by Associate Professor of Spanish and Hispanic Studies May Farnsworth and Assistant Professor of Physics Leslie Hebb visited the Cerro Tololo Observatory.
-Prof. Hebb returned to the Cerro Tololo Observatory with Max Brondheim '20 in 2019.
-Brondheim, has since founded a physics and astronomy club on campus.
+Prof. Hebb returned to the Cerro Tololo Observatory with Max Brodheim '20 in 2019.
+Brodheim, has since founded a physics and astronomy club on campus.